BKCS-HUST/LSTM-MI/README.md

 # A LSTM based framework for handling multiclass imbalance in DGA botnet detection.

-This repo contains very simple code for classifying domains as DGA or benign.
-This code demonstrates our results in our paper here: https://www.sciencedirect.com/science/article/pii/S0925231217317320.
-This paper presents a novel LSTM.MI algorithm to combine both binary and multiclass classification models, where the original LSTM is adapted to be cost-sensitive.
+This repo contains the code for classifying domains in order to detect DGA bots.
+This code demonstrates the results in the paper: https://www.sciencedirect.com/science/article/pii/S0925231217317320, which presents a novel LSTM.MI algorithm to combine both binary and multiclass classification models, where the original LSTM is adapted to be cost-sensitive.
 The cost items are introduced into backpropagation learning procedure to take into account the identification importance among classes.

-Follow the instructions, you can reimplement our method.
-Besides, we also provide some datasets:

-- The real-world collected datasets of some DGA botnet including Shifu, Tinba, Necurs and Locky at https://www.stratosphereips.org/category/dataset.html.
-- trainingdata.csv: This dataset contains 1 million normal domains of Alexa, over 600,000 DGA domains, and 8 statistic features corresponding to these domains.
-The DGA domains are collected at http://osint.bambenekconsulting.com/feeds/.
-- traindga4.csv: 10% of trainingdata dataset.
-However, 8 statistic features are not normalized into the values ranging from 0 to 1.
-- traindga5.csv: 10% of trainingdata dataset.
-However, 8 statistic features are normalized into the values ranging from 0 to 1.
+We also include a sample dataset, called trainingdga5.cvs for those, who would like to assess the LSTM.MI algorithm.
+This dataset contains 100,000 domains from Alexa and over 60,000 DGA domains.
+The ID related to Alexa class is 20.

-**If you reuse our dataset, please cite out paper as follows.**

-Tran, Duc, et al. "A LSTM based framework for handling multiclass imbalance in DGA botnet detection."
-Neurocomputing 275 (2018): 2401-2413.
+**If you reuse this code, please cite the following paper** Tran D., Mac H., Tong V., Tran H.A. and Nguyen L.G., "A LSTM based framework for handling multiclass imbalance in DGA botnet detection."
+Neurocomputing, vol. 275, pp. 2401-2413, 2018. or

-or

 @article{tran2018lstm,
  title={A LSTM based framework for handling multiclass imbalance in DGA botnet detection}, author={Tran, Duc and Mac, Hieu and Tong, Van and Tran, Hai Anh and Nguyen, Linh Giang}, journal={Neurocomputing}, volume={275}, pages={2401--2413}, year={2018}, publisher={Elsevier}
 }

-## Implementing the code

-'lstm.py' will trainthe classifier and generate the report to evaluate the method.
-This code will run on your local machine or on a machine with a GPU (GPU will of course be much faster).
+Note that the lstm.py will train the classifier and generate the report, related to the evaluation of the LSTM.MI.
+This code was run on CPU, but can be implemented with GPU to reduce the computational cost.